umccr/sigrap/README.md

 A `sigrap` command line interface is available for convenience.

 - If you’re using the conda package, the `sigrap.R` command will already be set up inside an activated conda environment.
 - If you’re *not* using the conda package, you need to export the `sigrap/inst/cli/` directory to your `PATH` in order to use `sigrap.R`.

 ``` bash
 sigrap_cli=$(Rscript -e 'x = system.file("cli", package = "sigrap"); cat(x, "\n")' | xargs)
 export PATH="${sigrap_cli}:${PATH}"
 ```

-    $ sigrap.R --version
+    sigrap.R --version
-    sigrap.R 0.1.1
+    sigrap 0.1.1

+    #-----------------------------------#
-    $ sigrap.R --help
+    sigrap.R --help
     usage: sigrap [-h] [-v] {hrdetect,chord,mutpat} ...

     Somatic signature wrappers